fooplugins/foogallery/README.txt

 **Retina Support**

-FooGallery now comes with built-in support for higher quality thumbnails on retina-enabled displays.
+FooGallery is a responsive gallery with built-in support for higher quality thumbnails on retina-enabled displays.
 No more blurry thumbnails, just crisp thumbnails so that your image galleries look amazing on all devices.

-**Video Support**
+**Video Gallery**

-FooGallery PRO now supports the creation of video galleries!
-Import from YouTube, Vimeo, Facebook, TED and Dailymotion, or use a self-hosted video from any online source.
+FooGallery PRO allows you to create a video gallery in seconds!
+Import from YouTube, Vimeo, Facebook, TED and Dailymotion, or import a self-hosted video from any online source (eg. S3 bucket).
 You can also easily create mixed galleries with both images and videos!

 **Albums Built In**